ShazFr/ShazFr/README.md

 # Hey there, I'm Shaz 👋

 - 🎮 Ex Gamedev - gamedev layoff war veteran, switching careers currently
-- 💻 Backend Dev - will build/code any tech really until morally correct and harmless
+- 💻 Developer - will build/code any tech really until morally correct and harmless
 - 📄 Portfolio - [shazfr.in](https://shazFr.in)
-- 💼 Jobless - Looking for remote opportunities as a Golang Dev
+- 💼 Jobless - Looking for remote opportunities as a Cloud Engineer
 <!--
 ---